sajohnstone/architects-guide-to-databricks/book/04-chapter-two.md

 - Account: There are a few controls which happen at account level one example is xxxx
 - Workspace: Controls such as compute policy, xxxx all happen at workspace level
 - Data: Data level access is applied across all workspaces and covers catalog, schema and table permissions.

+## 2.6 Unity Catalog

+Unity Catalog stores permissions related to your data.
+It works across all workspaces so if I grant access to a Catalog (and it’s attached to two workspaces) I will have access to it in both.
+Unity Catalog also has some supporting functions like data linage and stores audits.

 ---